Start With Shape, Buoyancy, and Stool

 Step 3: Assess Tank Conditions

-- Water temperature 16-18°C: Excellent baseline parameter
+- Water temperature 16-18°C: Good baseline range for many setups

-- Ammonia/nitrite levels: Should always read 0 consistently
+- Ammonia/nitrite levels: Should read 0 in a stable cycled tank

 - Recent feeding: Double-check if portions were potentially too large